gridsome/gridsome.org/docs/config.md

 - Type `boolean` *Default: `false`*

 Split CSS into multiple chunks.
 Splitting is disabled by default.
+Splitting CSS can result in weird behaviors.

 ## css.loaderOptions

 - Type `Object`
-- Default `{ sass: { indentedSyntax: true }, stylus: { preferPathResolver: 'webpack' } }`
+- Default `{}`

 Pass options to CSS-related loaders.
 For example: